Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Experimental details

 Here, $\mathcal{N}$, $\mathcal{E}$, and $\mathcal{G}$ denote the sets of buses, branches, and generators, respectively.
 The variable $p^\mathrm{g}$ denotes active power generation, $p^\mathrm{f}$ denotes active power flow on each branch, and $\theta$ denotes bus voltage angles.
 The parameter $b_e$ is the branch susceptance, $\overline{S}_e$ is the line flow limit, and $\underline{\Delta \theta}_e$, $\overline{\Delta \theta}_e$ specify angle difference bounds.

-In \cref{fig:acopf:main}, we first pretrain a supervised warm-start model with a violation penalty using 10{,}000 DCOPF labels.
+To construct our DCOPF labels, we complete the missing target variables: reactive power of zero and voltage magnitude of one.
+In Figure~\ref{fig:acopf:main}, we first pretrain a supervised warm-start model with a violation penalty using 10{,}000 DCOPF labels.
 We then perform self-supervised learning (SSL) for ACOPF both with and without this warm-start to assess its impact on convergence and final performance.

-\subsection{Physics-Informed Flow-Map Training}
+\subsection{Physics-informed flow-map training}

-\subsubsection{Model and Flow-Map Parameterization}
+\subsubsection{Model and flow-map parameterization}

 We consider a four-state nonlinear dynamical system $x=[\delta,\omega,P_m,E]^\top$ governed by stiff swing--governor--exciter equations.
 Instead of learning a time-marching solver, we learn a flow map that predicts the state at any time given an initial condition.
 Let $T$ be the final horizon and define the normalized time $\tau=t/T\in[0,1]$.
 We shift and scale the state using an equilibrium $x_{\mathrm{eq}}$ and scale vector $s$ and define $y=(x-x_{\mathrm{eq}})/s$.
 The neural flow map is